w33ble/architect-npmrc-action/README.md

 # architect-npmrc-action

-This action creates an npmrc file and copies it into each of the paths in `src`, including `src/macros` and `src/shared`.
+This action creates an npmrc file and copies it into each of the lambda paths.
 This action exists because Architect doesn't observe the project-level `.npmrc` file and its tree shaking process requires that any npm config be placed in the path where the package is used.

 ## Inputs